National Digital Mental Health Study

 • The study data that is collected from or about you as part of the study (including any information that can directly identify you, such as your name and address) will be held confidential by the UCLA Study Staff at the study site in a secure database or locked location.
 Access will be limited to those members of Study Staff who need access in order to administer and conduct the study and they will be required to complete training about requirements to protect your privacy.

-• The Sponsor will hold the Coded Study Data, including video recordings taken during the intake visit and through the video journal in the Research App, in a secure database.
+• The Sponsor will access and hold data collected through the study in an anonymized and coded form which will minimize, but not completely eliminate, the chance of you being directly identified in the study.
+This Coded Study Data, including the video journal in the Apple Research App, will be stored in a secure database.
 Access will be limited to those who need access in order to conduct analysis.
 All Coded Study Data will also be treated by the Sponsor in accordance with this consent form and its privacy policy (https://www.apple.com/legal/privacy/apple-health-studies/en-ww/).

 • How much money can I earn from this study?